uriel1998/mpdq/docs/README.md

 ```

 **Capitalization Matters Here**

+**Order Matters Here**

+While you can leave a genre out and have it assigned the "default" value, putting
+them out of alphabetical order will cause problems.

 `mpdq` can also create an example instruction file with *all* genres listed so
 that you can check your genre names properly.
 It won't *hurt* to have all the